 For more information about how equine vibration therapy works and what its benefits are, visit our research page.

-Vitafloor is a fully computerized system with a timer that shuts the vibrations off automatically when the program has run.
-The built-in models can be made to match the specific measurements of your stall, grooming area, or horse trailer are configured to meet the electrical requirements in your country.
+Vitafloor is a fully computerized system with a timer that shuts off the vibrations automatically when the program has run.
+The built-in models can be made to match the specific measurements of your stall, grooming area, or horse trailer, and they are configured to meet the electrical requirements in your country.
 These models also have an option for an integrated tilt mechanism that gently tilts the sides of the vibrating floor at regular intervals, thereby activating the muscles of the animal to provide an increased effect.

 Vitafloor Facts and Advantages